What is epiglottitis?

 How is epiglottitis treated?

-- Once oxygen delivery to the lungs has been established, a breathing tube may be inserted through the nose and into the windpipe to make breathing more natural.
+- Once your lungs are getting oxygen, your provider may insert a breathing tube through your nose and into your windpipe to make breathing more natural.

-- Fluid levels are kept up through an intravenous drip (a needle inserted into a vein).
+- Your medical team will give you plenty of fluids through an intravenous (IV) drip (a needle inserted into a vein).

 - Make sure vaccinations are up to date.
-In children, the best prevention is to ensure all vaccinations are kept up to date.
-The undeveloped immune systems of children make them more prone to contracting illnesses from Hib bacteria.
+In children, the best prevention is to ensure all childhood immunizations are up to date.
+Children have undeveloped immune systems.
+This makes them more vulnerable to infections, including Hib bacteria.

-- Wash hands frequently, and avoid placing fingers in the eyes, nose and mouth.
+- Practice good hygiene.
+Wash your hands frequently, and avoid placing fingers in your eyes, nose and mouth.

-- Take necessary precautions around people who are coughing and sneezing.
+- Protect yourself from infection.
+Take necessary precautions around people who are coughing and sneezing.

 Outlook / Prognosis

-Epiglottitis can be a life-threatening condition if swelling progresses to the point of closing off air passages to your lungs.
+Epiglottitis can be life-threatening if swelling closes off air passages to your lungs.
 If you think you or someone you know might have epiglottitis, call 911.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy